Grid and geometry viewer: GV

 F7+Shift

-Use selected atoms as a cell, and mark atoms outside this cell
+Use selected atoms as a cell, and highlight atoms outside this cell

 6